 Elastic IPv6 Prefixes

-Exoscale instances can optionally feature a public IPv6 address (either upon creation or afterwards).
+Exoscale Compute instances can optionally feature a public IPv6 address, either upon creation or afterward.
 This address is partially derived from the instance’s MAC address, which is unique.
-Therefore, the IPv6 address is tied to the virtual machine itself.
+Therefore, the IPv6 address is tied to the instance itself.
 When you destroy the instance, you release the public IPv6 address forever.

 However, sometimes having a persistent IPv6 address is desirable.
 For example, needing to employ multiple IPv6 addresses for the same use case.

-Elastic IPv6 prefix (EIPv6) is a Compute resource that creates an entire IPv6 prefix (with prefix length /96) to your organization.
-You can then attach that prefix to one or several Compute instances in addition to their primary IPv6 address.
-These instances need to be already IPv6 enabled.
-Attaching multiple EIPv6 prefixes for your organization is possible.
+Elastic IPv6 prefix is a Compute resource that creates an entire IPv6 prefix (with prefix length /96) to your organization.
+You can then attach that prefix to one or several instances in addition to their primary IPv6 address.
+These instances need to have IPv6 enabled.
+Attaching multiple Elastic IPv6 prefixes for your organization is possible.

-To use a EIPv6 prefix, the first step is to allocate it.
-This can be achieved via all supported means, be it our web application, our CLI, or API.
+To use a Elastic IPv6 prefix, the first step is to allocate it.
+This can be achieved via the Portal, the CLI or the API.

-To create a EIPv6 prefix via CLI you need to specify IPv6 create --ipv6
+To create an Elastic IPv6 prefix via the CLI, you need to specify IPv6 create --ipv6

 and your chosen zone.
 This is what it looks like in the CLI: